hwdeboer1977/midnight-polisZK/docs/benefit.md

 circuits, so a wrong file names itself instead of costing minutes of proving and then reporting `assertion failed`:

-- the payslip is for this contract, this period, this slot;
+- the payslip is for this contract, this period, this slot — and when it is not, the message **names both addresses**, because after a redeploy every payslip the previous contract issued keeps naming it, and "a different contract" sends someone hunting for a file that does not exist yet;
-- the bundle was filed for the connected wallet (`payeeHash`);
+- the leaf was filed for the connected wallet (`payeeHash`);
 - the payslip figures open the published commitment (`commitmentFor`);
-- **the claim-key file reproduces the anchored hash** — the likeliest failure in the whole flow, and the one worth naming precisely, since the anchor is write-once.
-Checked as soon as the bundle and the key are both loaded rather than at submit: `leaf.claimKeyHash` is in the bundle in clear, so it costs a string comparison, and the moment she is still looking at her downloads folder is the only useful one to tell her in;
+- the rebuilt path reproduces the published root;
 - the pool coin covers the benefit.

+The anchored-key check is gone with the key it checked.
+It used to be the likeliest failure in the whole flow.

 ### She can check what she has already claimed

-`/employee` → *Have I already claimed?* → her claim-key file.
-The page computes `claimNullifier(claimKey, window, fund)` for each month of the entitlement and looks it up in the public `spent` set, reporting claimed, remaining, and anything outside the entitlement.
+`/employee` → *Have I already claimed?*.
+It runs on its own, with **no file**: the page computes `claimNullifier(ownPublicKey, index, fund)` for each window of the entitlement and looks it up in the public `spent` set, reporting claimed and remaining.

-This was documented as impossible and it was not.
-The premise — nobody else may compute her nullifiers — is exactly why `fund.compact` keys them on her secret claim key, and it never implied she could not compute her own.
+This was documented as impossible, then became possible with a file, and is now automatic.
+The premise was that nobody else may compute her nullifiers, which was true while they were keyed on a secret — and it never implied she could not compute her own.
 What was missing was a pure circuit, because reimplementing a contract hash in TypeScript is what `claim-tree.ts` exists to forbid.

+The page is now explicit that the convenience has a price: anyone holding her payment address can run the same check.
+That is the linkability traded away with the claim key, said where it matters rather than left for a reader to infer.

 **Adding it cost nothing on chain**, which is worth recording generally: pure circuits carry no prover or verifier keys.
 Recompiling `fund.compact` with